-A classical array of topics will be covered, including the following: homology, cohomology, homotopy groups, covering spaces, homotopy limits and colimits, spectra, sheaf cohomology.
+A classical array of topics will be covered, including the following: homology, cohomology, homotopy groups, covering spaces, homotopy limits and colimits, spectra, sheaf cohomology, point-set theory and Quillen equivalence of topological spaces and simplicial sets.

 2 Text

 The material will be drawn from a variety of sources, individual texts will be indicated as the course progresses.